 Factor that must be considered before finalizing the thickness of tank are

 - Corrosion allowances

 - External and internal pressure effects and distribution

-Fiber reinforced plastic have advantages than the metal in handling corrosive liquids like acids and base solutions.
-However, in situation of handling vacuum and pressure metal is preferred as MOC.
+Fiber reinforced plastic has advantages than the metal in handling corrosive liquids like acids and base solutions.
+However, in the situation of handling vacuum and pressure metal is preferred as MOC.